 Keep reading to find out how to get started on your rainy-day adventure!

-Catch a Show at the Dixie Stampede
+Catch a Show at the Dolly Parton Stampede

 Horse stunts, pyrotechnics, and ostrich races; oh my!
 You’ll have a blast at the first area location to feature Dolly Parton’s signature show: In a classic North-South-style “battle,” you’ll engage in a friendly competition with your new friends (enemies?) on the other side of the audience.